blog-post-banner

 10_6.png

-Now, the postback URL in BeMob always looks like this:
+The BeMob postback URL always looks like this:

 [PLAIN]http://xxxxx.bemobtracks.com/postback?cid=REPLACE&payout=OPTIONAL&txid=OPTIONAL&status=OPTIONAL[/PLAIN]

-You’ll find the affiliate network tokens on this page or in the table I’ve provided above.
+You only need the correct MyLead tokens for two parameters: cid and payout.
+Find the affiliate network tokens on the Postback/API page or in the table above.

 11_6.png